caudilci/pico-wiz/README.md

 - ~~switch menu to utilize vertical and horizontal indices --> required for spell upgrading~~
 - ~~spell unlocking~~
 - ~~deep copy function~~
+- fix spell menu bug -> can't select spell when menu is opened for the first time
 - spell upgrading -- In Progress
 - spell cast function -- In Progress
 - turn counter